yangyongjieisme/MobileNumberManagement/README.txt

    you should be able to see sample out

- 4. You can edit /number_management/src/main/resources schema.sql to change the initial loaded data ,
-    and edit /number_management/script/runRequest.sh for requests.
+ 4. You can edit /number_management/src/main/resources/schema.sql to change the initial loaded data , and edit /number_management/script/runRequest.sh for requests.